Oracle SQL (Genius Series Book 21)

 Creating a Global Temporary Table Using a CTAS

-Chapter 8 – Sub-query Functions
+Chapter 8 – Subqueries

 An IN List Never has Duplicates – Just like a Subquery

-The Subquery
+The Infamous Subquery

 The Three Steps of How a Basic Subquery Works